 - Method of application Online

-- Selection procedure Application form and assessment day including written exercise, group exercise and interview.
+- Selection procedure Application form and assessment day including written exercise, negotiation exercise and interview

 - Applications p.a.
 2,000+